zawzaww/android-guides/Adding-Awesome-KernelFeatures.md

-# How To Add Awesome Kernel Features Your Android Devices
+# How To Add Awesome Kernel Features For Android Devices